nodejs/node/doc/api/async_hooks.md

 Because printing to the console is an asynchronous operation, `console.log()` will cause the AsyncHooks callbacks to be called.
 Using `console.log()` or similar asynchronous operations inside an AsyncHooks callback function will thus cause an infinite recursion.
-An easily solution to this when debugging is to use a synchronous logging operation such as `fs.writeSync(1, msg)`.
+An easy solution to this when debugging is to use a synchronous logging operation such as `fs.writeSync(1, msg)`.
 This will print to stdout because `1` is the file descriptor for stdout and will not invoke AsyncHooks recursively because it is synchronous.

 ```js
 const fs = require('fs');